svenslaggare/StackJIT/documentation/instructionset.md

 ### Boolean
 * `LDTRUE`: Pushes the boolean value _true_ to the evaluation stack.
 * `LDFALSE`: Pushes the boolean value _false_ to the evaluation stack.
-* `AND`: Pops two boolean operands, ands them and pushes the result to the evaluation stack.
+* `AND`: Pops two boolean operands, AND's them and pushes the result to the evaluation stack.
-* `OR`: Pops two boolean operands, ors them and pushes the result to the evaluation stack.
+* `OR`: Pops two boolean operands, OR's them and pushes the result to the evaluation stack.
 * `NOT`: Pops one boolean operand, inverts it and pushes the result to the evaluation stack.

 ### Locals